solinknicks/skipbutton/README.md

 You require python to run this script - https://www.python.org/downloads/

-Download repository and open a command prompt window as and administrator.
+Download repository and open a command prompt window as an administrator.

-Run the followinng commands:
+Run the followinng commands to install the required repositories.

 'pip install pyautogui' &
 'pip install keybord' &